iveraoficial/ivera-fullstack-test/README.md

 🔴 A route of **character list**, accepting parameters of filters and pagination;<br>
 🔴 A route of **character details**, taking the character id as a parameter;<br>
 🔴 A **middleware for log requests**, containing request method, url and parameters saved;<br>
-🔴 A route (authenticated only admin users) of **history**, containing all the log requests (No need front-end, only back-end call.
+🔴 A route (authenticated only admin users) of **history**, containing all the log requests saved on MongoDB (No need front-end, only back-end call.
 Only admin profile)

 ## :computer: Functionalities (Front-end)
 🔴 A page of **character list**, using parameters, filters and pagination created before;<br>